rust-mobile/android-rs-glue/README.md

 Before you can compile for Android, you need to setup your environment.
 This needs to be done only once per system.

  - Install [`rustup`](https://rustup.rs/).
- - Run `rustup target add arm-linux-androideabi`, or any other target that you want to compile to.
+ - Run `rustup target add <target>` for all supported targets to which you want to compile.
+Building will attempt to build for all supported targets unless the build targets are adjusted via `Cargo.toml`.
+    - `rustup target add armv7-linux-androideabi`
+    - `rustup target add aarch64-linux-android`
+    - `rustup target add i686-linux-android`
+    - `rustup target add x86_64-linux-android`
  - Install the Java JRE or JDK (on Ubuntu, `sudo apt-get install openjdk-8-jdk`).
  - Download and unzip [the Android NDK](https://developer.android.com/ndk).
  - Download and unzip [the Android SDK](https://developer.android.com/studio).